 - The solutions for innovation easily present themselves (and they do!)

-Clicked has had the opportunity to use JTBD with a client over a 4-month period to identify new features required for an app that was considering expanding into a new usage occasion.
-The project was highly productive and we have continued to work with the client on separate projects using the same technique.
+I’ve used JTBD with an online food services client over a 4-month period to identify new features for an app.
+The project was highly productive and I have continued to work with the client on separate projects using the same technique.

-There are a handful of agencies who specialise in the approach.
-Strategyn has, in our view, the best model and we used a pared down approach for this particular project.
+There are a handful of agencies that specialise in the approach.
+Strategyn has, in my view, the best model and I used a pared-down approach for this particular project.

-1. We determined the ‘Overall Job’ that needed to be carried out.
+Stage 1.
+We determined the ‘Overall Job’ that needed to be carried out.
 This is the overarching job for which the app, tool, service or product is employed to do.
-For our project, an app was to be employed for a new usage occasion (lunchtime), so we took care to define the new usage occasion in detail to ensure the territory for research was correct.
+For our project, an app was to be employed for a new usage occasion, so we took care to define the new usage occasion in detail to ensure the territory for research was correct.

-2. We carried out 32 qualitative depth interviews.
+Stage 2.
+I carried out 32 qualitative depth interviews.
 The sample was very large as the usage occasion was of relevance to everyone in the UK, irrespective of age, gender, demographics etc..
 The structure of the interviews was as follows:

-- We used the last time the user carried out the task (as buying lunch is an everyday task) to ensure memory was vivid
+- We used the last time the user carried out the task to ensure memory was vivid

 - We broke it down into discrete stages with the user